Pakistan at the Asian Games: Indoor and Martial Arts Games results

-Asian Indoor Games and Martial Games were combined into one event and called Asian Indoor and Martial Arts Games.
+Asian Indoor Games and Martial Arts Games were combined into one event and called Asian Indoor and Martial Arts Games.
 The first edition of these games was held in Incheon in 2013.
 Pakistan sent 8 athletes to the event but couldn't win any medal.

-In 2017, Pakistan sent 107 athletes to Ashgabat(2017) and won 21 medals including 2 gold, 3 silver and 16 bronze.
+Pakistan sent 107 athletes to Ashgabat 2017 and won 21 medals including 2 gold, 3 silver and 16 bronze.